e2b-dev/awesome-ai-agents/README.md

 ### Description
 - MiniAGI is a minimal general-purpose autonomous agent based on GPT-3.5 / GPT-4
 - Can analyze stock prices, perform network security tests, create art, and order pizza
-- MiniAGI is a simple autonomous agent compatible with GPT-3.5-Turbo and GPT-4.
-It combines a robust prompt with a minimal set of tools, chain-of-thoughts, and short-term memory with summarization
+- MiniAGI is a simple autonomous agent compatible with GPT-3.5-Turbo and GPT-4
+- It combines a robust prompt with a minimal set of tools, chain-of-thoughts, and short-term memory with summarization
-- It is also capable of inner monologue and self-criticism
+- Capable of inner monologue and self-criticism
 </details>